rxcle/rxindi-support/help.md

 ${@PersonDetails,Person[2]}
 ```

-In case you do _not_ provide a specific index for `Person` here, but keep the statement with path simply as `${@PersonDetails,Person}`, the path on the data source would match 2 elements here.
-These would both be passed to a the Component instance.
+In case you do _not_ provide a specific index for `Person` here but keep the statement with path simply as `${@PersonDetails,Person}`, the path on the data source would match 2 elements here.
+These would both be passed to the Component instance.
 Inside the Component we match any `FirstName` which will also match 2 elements (one for each Person).
-In other words the result would be `JohnJane SmithDoe lives at Baker Street 221AMain Street 101`.
+In other words, the result would be `JohnJane SmithDoe lives at Baker Street 221AMain Street 101`.
 In this case this is not what you'd want.

 ### Conditionals

-By default all statements in Rxindi are executed unconditionally, regardless if the specified path returns no matching data.
-Often you'd only want to include certain data or perform actions in a document based on some condition though.
+By default, all statements in Rxindi are executed unconditionally, regardless if the specified path returns no matching data.
+Often, you'd only want to include certain data or perform actions in a document based on some condition though.
 This condition can be that data must be present or that a certain element in the data has a particular value.

-Given our Person example, say that a Person may have a title, and there is an other element that specifies whether that title should be output.
+Given our Person example, say that a Person may have a title, and there is another element that specifies whether that title should be output.
 We could use the following conditional statement set for this:

 ```
 ${?HasTitle=1}${=Title} ${.}${=LastName}